StanfordGeospatialCenter/Seamonsters/README.md

 ## Initial Exploration

 ### Label.box
-Allows adding online  images through csv of endpoints
+Allows adding online  images through csv of endpoints, so first step is to produce a csv with iiif endpoints appropriate to the task (sizes, regions, etc...)

 Notes: